-- (a) Application has been made for the Bonds to be listed and admitted to trading as from the Issue Date on Euronext Growth. - (b) The Bond Issue was authorized by a resolution passed by the Board of Directors of the Issuer on February 22, 2019. - (d) The Bonds have been accepted for clearance through the NBB Securities Settlement System of the National Bank of Belgium.
-The International Securities Identification Number (ISIN) of the Bonds is BE0002635168.
-The address of the National Bank of Belgium is Boulevard de Berlaimont 14, B-1000 Brussels. - (e) The statutory auditor of the Issuer, SCRL Deloitte Réviseurs d'Entreprises (having its registered office at 1831 Diegem, Belgium, Berkenlaan 8/B), represented by Didier Boon, a member of the "Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren", has audited, and rendered unqualified audit reports on the consolidated financial statements of the Issuer for the financial years ended April 30, 2017 and April 30, 2018. - (f) No rating has been assigned to the Issuer or the Bonds.
+- (a) Application has been made for the Bonds to be listed on Euronext Growth and to be admitted to trading on the multilateral trading facility of Euronext Growth as from the Issue Date. - (b) The Bond Issue was authorized by a resolution passed by the Board of Directors of the Issuer on June 11, 2020. - (d) The Bonds have been accepted for clearance through the NBB Securities Settlement System of the National Bank of Belgium.
+The International Securities Identification Number (ISIN) of the Bonds is BE0002710912.
+The address of the National Bank of Belgium is Boulevard de Berlaimont 14, B-1000 Brussels. - (e) The statutory auditor of the Issuer, SCRL Deloitte Réviseurs d'Entreprises (having its registered office at 1831 Diegem, Belgium, Berkenlaan 8/B), represented by Didier Boon, a member of the "Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren", has audited, and rendered unqualified audit reports on the consolidated financial statements of the Issuer for the financial years ended April 30, 2018 and April 30, 2019. - (f) No rating has been assigned to the Issuer or the Bonds.